 By Kelly Bogard

-Some will be cheering for the New England Patriots.
-Others for the Atlanta Falcons.
-I’m rooting for agriculture.
+Some will be cheering for their favorite time, but I’m rooting for agriculture.
 From game day food to cotton for championship t-shirts, agriculture is the winning team.
 Especially poultry farmers.

-The National Chicken Council estimates Americans will eat 1.33 billion wings on Sunday.
-That’s up 2 percent, or 30 million wings, from last year’s game.
+The National Chicken Council estimates Americans will eat 1.4 billion wings on Sunday.

 And our wing recipe is pretty darn tasty.
 Serve it at your game day get-together or try this corn dip or these potato skins.
 And enjoy the commercials!